rhythmdhiman/RaiLens/README.md

 # RaiLens
-Welcome to the RaiLens project!
-You can view the live site here: [RaiLens Live Site](https://railens.onrender.com/)
+You can view the live site here: https://railens.onrender.com/